normcrusher42/minihell/README.md

 and of course before I forget,

-# An honorable thank you message to my project partner, Beans (aka @leensal)
+# An honorable thank you message to my project partner and 42 sister, Beans (aka @leensal)

 I know how tough its been for you to deal with work-life and minishell and I tried doing everything in my power to make things easier for you, even if it means stalling minishell for 3 months... 💀 we better not get blackholed for this.